A Dream for Everyone: Envisioning an Egalitarian Society

 During the feudal age, where kings and clergy ruled over the peasants, an egalitarian society would have been one where there were no kings nor clergy to rule the peasantry.
 This vision of a more equitable society led to the dissolution of monarchies and the establishment of republics, where it was not lineage that determined an individual’s worth but their merit (at least in theory).

-Nowadays, when a functionally oligarchic system stands over everyone, the vision for an egalitarian system is one that pursues a world where income disparities are non-existent or one where resources are shared amongst communities: “From each according to his ability, to each according to his needs,” as a famous philosopher might say.
+Nowadays, when a functionally oligarchic system stands over everyone, the vision for an egalitarian system pursues a world where income disparities are non-existent or one where resources are shared amongst communities: “From each according to his ability, to each according to his needs,” as a famous philosopher might say.

 What’s in Let the Playing Field Level the Playing Field